vadimshvetsov/media-organizer/README.md

 sudo apt-get install libimage-exiftool-perl
 ```

-For other systems or for information on how to compile exiftool from source refer to the [official documentation for exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/install.html).
+For other systems or for information on how to compile exiftool
+from source refer to the [official documentation for exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/install.html).

+You also can use this app without exiftool if file creation date works for you.

 ```bash
 npm i -g media-organizer